uwrit/leaf/src/ui-dashboard-client/README.md

 After doing these steps, navigate to `https://<your_leaf_url.org>/dashboard/cohort/<queryId>` and see if the app loads correctly.
 If not, keep the developer console open and check the network calls to see which one fails.
 I understand this is not a great troubleshooting method, but as earlier stated, this project is still very much in-progress.
 Good luck!

+# Acknowledgements
+This work was supported by the [UW Medicine Garvey Institute for Brain Health Solutions](https://psychiatry.uw.edu/research/garvey-institute-for-brain-health-solutions/).